kljeung/CMPM121-F-test/README.md

 ### Tools

-We will be using [GitHub Codespaces](https://github.com/features/codespaces) as our IDE since we’ve already been working with it throughout our assignments.
-The [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) extension available in Codespaces also eases the difficulty of remote collaboration through allowing remote pair programming.
+We will be using [GitHub Codespaces](https://github.com/features/codespaces) as our IDE since we’ve already been working in the space for our assignments.
+The [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) extension available in Codespaces also eases the difficulty of remote collaboration by allowing for remote pair programming.
 For art, we will be using [Procreate](https://procreate.com/) to create original, hand-drawn assets.
-The [Three.js](http://Three.js) editor will be used for building a 3D scene as this our planned library to use.
-If we wish to include 3D assets, we will be utilizing [Blender](https://www.blender.org/) for modeling and rendering.
-For sound design we will be using [Reaper](https://www.reaper.fm/) to edit audio files needed for our game.
+We plan to use the [Three.js](http://Three.js) editor for building 3D scenes, and [Blender](https://www.blender.org/) for modeling/rendering any custom 3D assets as needed.
+For sound design, we will use [Reaper](https://www.reaper.fm/) to edit any necessary audio files for our game.

 ### AI Usage